 Career Pathways Initiative

-The Arkansas Career Pathways Initiative is a program that enables Arkansas Tech University - Ozark Campus to offer, to those who qualify, help with overcoming the barriers that keep parents from receiving the training and education needed to succeed in today's workforce.
-Career Pathways provides parents with services and resources needed to capture high wage / high demand careers.
+The Arkansas Career Pathways Initiative (CPI) is a grant-funded program that enables Arkansas Tech University to offer help to qualifying parents.
+CPI aids parents in overcoming the barriers that keep them from receiving the training and education needed to succeed in today's workforce.
+Career Pathways provides associate degree and technical certificate seeking parents with services and resources needed to capture high wage / high demand careers.

 Career Pathways provides a framework for connecting a series of educational programs with integrated work experience and support services.
-This combination of structured learning creates achievable stepping-stones for career advancement of adult workers and increases the pool of qualified workers needed by Arkansas employers.
+This combination of structured learning creates achievable stepping-stones for career advancement and increases the pool of qualified workers needed by Arkansas employers.

 Features of the Career Pathways program include: